How to Apply

 Letters of Recommendation

 Three letters of recommendation are required from faculty who have taught your courses are required.
 All recommendations should be in the form of a letter written on official letterhead with a signature.
-To electronically request recommendations, you must list your recommenders and their contact information on your application.
-We advise that you follow up with your recommenders to ensure they received your recommendation request — they may need to check their junk mail folder.
-Additionally, it is your responsibility to confirm that your recommenders will submit letters by your application deadline and follow up with recommenders who have not completed their recommendations.
-For summer 2017 and future terms, request recommendations with your application or through the Discover Drexel portal after you submit your application.
+To electronically request recommendations, you must list your recommenders and their contact information with your admission application through the Discover Drexel portal.
+You must follow up with your recommenders to ensure they received your recommendation request — they may need to check their junk mail folder.
+Additionally, it is your responsibility to confirm that your recommenders will submit their letters by your application deadline and follow up with the recommenders who have not completed their recommendations.

 Back to Top

 Division of Interdisciplinary and Career-oriented Programs

 60 N. 36th Street